 How automations relate

 Automations are the "doing" layer of the platform.
-They consume the rules expressed by policy — a screening automation runs because policy says new customers must be screened; a risk-rating automation runs because policy defines how risk is calculated — and they produce outcomes that show up elsewhere: a risk rating on an entity, a tag applied to an individual or company, an event emitted to your downstream systems.
+They run checks, orchestrate sequences, and produce outcomes that show up elsewhere: a risk rating on an entity, a tag applied to an individual or company, an event emitted to your downstream systems.

 Comments